CZ-NIC/yangson/docs/datamodel.rst

       Initialize the data model from a file containing JSON-encoded YANG library data and return the :class:`DataModel` instance.
-The *name* argument is the name of that file, and the second argument, *mod_path*, has the same meaning as in the class constructor above.
+The *name* argument is the name of that file, and *mod_path* has the same meaning as in the class constructor.
 By default, *mod_path* includes only the current directory.

       This method may raise the same exceptions as the class constructor.